 The little device provides simple streaming on any TV with an HDMI port.
 Instead of using your phone to navigate, you can browse apps and choose what to watch through your TV using a separate remote.

-The Fire Stick needs to be plugged in to work, so it comes with a USB 2.0 cable and a wall power adapter.
+The stick needs to be plugged in to work, so it comes with a USB 2.0 cable and a wall power adapter.
 The final piece is the remote (batteries included) that allows you to control TV power, streaming apps, volume, and Alexa.

-The base Fire Stick model streams in HD quality (1080p).
+Both the lite and standard Fire TV Sticks stream in HD quality (1080p).
 The Fire Stick 4K is a little more expensive, offering 4K Ultra HD resolution and an Ethernet port.
 As usual, the 4K capabilities of the Fire Stick are only available on 4K-compatible televisions.

-If you’re using your streaming device while traveling, you probably don’t need a Fire Stick 4K.
-It’s unlikely that the televisions you encounter in hotels or Airbnbs will have 4K compatible televisions.
-That said, if you plan to stream using Ultra HD at home, the minimal price difference may make it worth choosing the 4K option.
+If you’re using your streaming device while traveling, you probably don’t need a Fire TV Stick 4K.
+It’s fairly unlikely that the televisions you encounter in hotels or Airbnbs will have 4K compatible televisions.
+That said, if you plan to stream using Ultra HD at home, the small price difference may make it worth choosing the 4K option.

 Buy on Amazon